bentomhall/nih-system/homebrewery/world/player-options.md

 Once you use this ability you must finish a long rest before you can use it again.

 #### Legendary Effect: Mind Blank
 At 14th level, you learn the *mind blank* spell and can use it once per long rest.
-In addition, it provides immunity to psychic damage.
 If you already know this spell via Mystic Arcanum, you can use that arcanum twice instead of once per long rest and the additional effect applies.
 \page
 ### Pact of Protection
 Those Patrons who proffer Protection Pacts want agents to act in defense of what the Patron holds to be important.
 That might be an Ascendant wanting to protect their faithful, high-ranking angels of the Celestial Legions looking for hands to ward against corruption (whether demonic or Beyond), arch fey looking to protect the wilds, or even many of the Lucian (aka devil) dons looking to protect their "investments".
-Protection is not good, inherently---even the demon cults have protectors and defenders.
+Protection is not good, inherently&mdash;even the demon cults have protectors and defenders.

 #### Pact Spells
-The Pact of Protection grants some particular spells to its beholden at specific points in your career.
+The Pact of Protection grants you some particular spells at specific points in your career.
 These spells count as beholden spells you know and you can cast them using SP.

 Beholden Level|Spells
 :----|:----: